inspec/inspec-aws/docs/resources/aws_cloudwatchlogs_destinations.md

 # aws_cloudwatchlogs_destinations

-Use the `aws_cloudwatchlogs_destinations` InSpec audit resource to test properties of the plural resource of AWS Logs Destination.
+Use the `aws_cloudwatchlogs_destinations` InSpec audit resource to test properties of multiple AWS CloudWatch Logs destinations.

-The AWS::Logs::Destination specifies a CloudWatch Logs destination.
+The `AWS::Logs::Destination` resource type specifies a CloudWatch Logs destination.
 A destination encapsulates a physical resource (such as an Amazon Kinesis data stream) and enables you to subscribe that resource to a stream of log events.

 ## Syntax